Zoey 102: Production

 On January 12, 2023, it was announced that a revival film for Zoey 101 was under production by Paramount+, with Nancy Hower as director and a script written by Monica Sherer and Madeline Whitby.
 Spears posted a photo on Instagram and revealed that she would reprise her role as Zoey, along with most of the cast as well.
 In addition, it was announced that Spears would also serve as executive producer, along with Alexis Fisher, Hower, Sherer and Whitby, while Shauna Phelan and Zack Olin would be producers.
 In a statement, Spears said: "I'm beyond thrilled to be back alongside my PCA family and continue the story of Zoey and all the characters fans know and love.
 As an executive producer, it's been an exciting opportunity to work with such incredible talent as well as Paramount+ and Nickelodeon."
 However, several cast members did not return for the film.
-For example, Paul Butcher, the actor who played Dustin in the series, did not return as he was focusing on TikTok.
+For example, Paul Butcher, the actor who played Dustin in the series, did not return as he was retired from acting and focusing on TikTok.
 Victoria Justice was offered the chance to reprise her role of Lola Martinez in the film, but she could not accept due to scheduling conflicts.

 Principal photography took place in Wilmington, North Carolina, and some locations included the University of North Carolina Wilmington and Perry's Emporium with it wrapping in February 2023.

 The first trailer was released on June 20, 2023, which announced that the film would premiere on July 27.